anas-farooq8/Environmental-Monitoring-and-Pollution-Prediction-System/README.md

   - prediction_value_so2, prediction_value_no2, etc.: Gauge the predicted pollutant concentrations.
   - prediction_mse_so2, prediction_mse_no2, etc.: Gauge the Mean Squared Error for each pollutant's predictions.

+### Grafana Dashboards

+Grafana visualizes the metrics collected by Prometheus, providing real-time insights into the application's performance and health.

+Setting Up Dashboards:

+1. **Create a New Dashboard**:

+- Click on Create > Dashboard.
+- Add new panels for each metric you wish to visualize.

+2. **Sample Panels**:

+- API Requests Total: Visualize app_requests_total over time.
+- Prediction Time: Monitor prediction_time_seconds to assess response times.
+- Data Ingestion Volume: Track data_ingestion_volume_bytes to understand data flow.
+- Pollutant Predictions: Display gauges for prediction_value_so2, prediction_value_no2, etc.
+- Prediction Accuracy: Plot prediction_mse_so2, prediction_mse_no2, etc., to monitor model performance.

+3. **Alerts**:

+- Configure alerts for critical metrics, such as unusually high prediction times or data ingestion errors.

 ## Acknowledgments